brantunger/blog-api/README.md

 docker start CONTAINER_ID
 ```

-To log in to the local database from a mysql client or GUI Database tool you can use the following credentials:
+To log in to the local database from a postgres client or GUI Database tool you can use the following credentials:
 ```
-Username: root
+Username: brantunger
 Password: password
 ```